eB00k/social_media_db/db_documentation.md

 This database schema is designed to support a social media platform resembling Instagram.
 It includes tables for users, user details, follow relationships, messages, posts, comments, reactions, saved posts, and likes.

+Link to db diagram:
 https://drawsql.app/teams/dias-3/diagrams/social-media

 ![alt text](db_diagram.png)

+### Connecting to Our PostgreSQL Database

+- Database endpoint: `social-media-db.c7oegqky2sza.eu-north-1.rds.amazonaws.com`
+- Port: `5432`
+- Username: `postgres`
+- Password: `Eb00ktash`

+#### Connection Instructions

+1. **Using a PostgreSQL Client:**

+   - Download and install a PostgreSQL client such as pgAdmin, DBeaver, DataGrip or psql.
+   - Open the client and create a new connection.
+   - Enter the provided endpoint, port, username, and password when prompted.
+   - Connect to the database.

+2. **Using Command Line (psql):**
+   - Open a terminal or command prompt.
+   - Use the following command to connect:
+     ```
+     psql -h social-media-db.c7oegqky2sza.eu-north-1.rds.amazonaws.com -p 5432 -U postgres -W
+     ```
+   - Enter the password when prompted.

 ## Tables Description